 For example, when asked to look for a specific book, some participants tried the Media Centre section (reasonable, considering that books are “media”).
-However, they quickly found they were in the wrong section, and backed out (indicated by the blue color-coding for Media Centre below):
+However, our treejack analysis showed that they quickly found they were in the wrong section, and backed out (indicated by the blue color-coding for Media Centre below):

 Labels – good and bad